 Another issue with the approach is that it tends to overestimate the test error for models fit on our entire dataset.
 More training data usually means better accuracy, but the validation set approach reserves a decent-sized chunk of data for validation and testing.

-For a 5-fold CV, each time 4 of the groups are combined and used to train the model.
-The 5th group that was not used to construct the model is used to estimate the prediction error, ending up with 5 error estimates that are averaged to obtain a robust estimate of the prediction error.
+For a 5-fold CV, there’re 5 groups of data used to train the model and 5 groups that was not used to train the model each time, but used to estimate the prediction error, ending up with 5 error estimates that are averaged to obtain a robust estimate of the error.

 Each data point is used both to train and test model, but never at the same time.
 When data is limited, CV is preferred to the holdout set method.
 CV also gives estimates of variability of the prediction error which is a useful feature.

-Note that the test data remains untouched as it’s the final hold-out set (used only once), but the distribution of training and validation sets differs at every fold.
+There are k training subsets and the validation sets used for evaluation of the trained model.
+Each time or at each iteration a different fold is used for training and validating.
+Note that the test subset remains untouched as it’s the final hold-out set (used only once), but the distribution of training and validation sets differs at every fold.

-The CV approach typically does not overestimate the test error as much as the validation set approach could for small training dataset sizes.
+The CV approach typically does not overestimate the prediction error as much as the validation set approach could for small training datasets.

 The lines of best fit and estimated test Mean Squared Error (MSE) vary more for lower values of n than for higher values of n.
 This is a consequence of the bias-variance tradeoff.